Are you curious about Hawaii and what is Hawaii most known for? Keep scrolling to find out 23 things associated with Hawaii you might not realize.

 If you visit the Polynesian Cultural Center on Oahu, you’ll learn how to weave a fish using palm fronds.

 Surfing is a huge part of Hawaii’s culture.
-You see it in the artwork, on t-shirts and as an iconic symbol for the island state.
+You see it in the artwork, on t-shirts, and as an iconic symbol for the island state.

 In 2021, Native Hawaiian Carissa Moore won gold in women’s surfing at the Tokyo Olympics.
 This was the first time the Olympics featured it as a sport.
+These are just some of the famous people from Hawaii.

 The ukulele is the most famous instrument associated with Hawaii.
 It’s easy to see why.
-It sounds beautiful and it’s small enough to carry on a plane or in your backpack.
+It sounds beautiful, and it’s small enough to carry on a plane or in your backpack.

 Portuguese plantation workers actually brought over ukuleles to Hawaii in the late 1800s.
 King David Kalakaua (the last king of Hawaii) loved the sound so much that he incorporated it into Hawaiian music.